Lillian-Violet/NixOS-Configuration/README.md

 Upon any of the above changes; also remove/replace the secret files, they can be found under the host configuration folders in
 ``hosts/<hostname>/secrets/sops.yaml``

+For the hosts EDI and GLaDOS, [lanzaboot](https://github.com/nix-community/lanzaboote) has to be disabled (and re-enabled if you want secure boot after install).
+You can first replace enabling lanzaboot with systemd-boot.
+You can do this by commenting out the lanzaboot configuration, and replace the line

+ ``boot.loader.systemd-boot.enable = lib.mkForce false;`` with ``boot.loader.systemd-boot.enable = true``

+ To turn secure boot back on again you can look at the [lanzaboot](https://github.com/nix-community/lanzaboote) repository and follow the install steps.

 Then run this command with your cloned github repo (I put mine in /etc/nixos):

 ``sudo nixos-rebuild --flake .#<hostname> switch``